Barney: Great... Social experiment.

 - Dave Barry had a column here he talked about a researcher who noticed that where getting a relatively small group of people to sing in tune and in rhythm is usually difficult, vast crowds at sporting events all chant the same notes in harmony.

-- Stephen Colbert often leads his audience in chants of "U.S.A!" or "I was right!" in this rhythm.
-And, of course, the show usually starts with enthusiastic chants of "Ste-phen!"
+- Stephen Colbert often leads his audience in chants of "U.S.A!" or "I was right!" in this rhythm. and of course the show usually starts with enthusiastic chants of "Ste-phen!"

 - Jerry Springer always opens with the audience chanting "Jer-ry!
 Jer-ry!
 Jer-ry!
-Jer-ry!"
+Jer-ry!" note

 - The audience of Whose Line Is It Anyway? shouted "Jer-ry" when he appeared on the show.
 They'll often take the role of the cheering audience when the cast gives them cues.